 So that if you do miss a deadline, have to cancel a meeting, or back out of a project you can do it with integrity.

-As small business owners, there's always a possibility of having gaps in your workflow.
-You're only one person so there are going to be natural bottlenecks in your business until you get to a place where you can outsource them, streamline them or delete them altogether.
+As small business owners, there’s always a possibility of having gaps in your workflow.
+You’re only one person so there are going to be natural bottlenecks in your business until you get to a place where you can outsource them, streamline them, or delete them altogether.
 But whenever and wherever possible you should be providing every level of customer service you have the capability to do.

 Difficult client – 100% customer service Dream client – 100% customer service.

-They may not love the work you did or the product you sold them, not everyone is a brand evangelist, but they will remember that in spite of that you treated them well, and gave them your best.
+They may not love the work you did or the product you sold them, not everyone is a brand evangelist, but they will remember that in spite of that, you treated them well, and gave them your best.

-Invest in yourself Professionally
+Invest In Yourself Professionally

 Never stop learning and working to expand your skill set.
-When you cultivate a thirst for more insight you gain a new perspective that allows you to problem solve in a more creative way.
+When you cultivate a thirst for more insight you gain a new perspective that allows you to problem-solve in a more creative way.

 This is the lifeblood of your business and brand strength.
 In order to stay relevant in changing markets and to master your craft, you must always come from a place of curiosity about what more you could learn from something.

-That's not to say that you shouldn't allow yourself to own something you are already really good at, but that you should never allow yourself to think you've got no room for improvement.
+That’s not to say that you shouldn’t allow yourself to own something you are already really good at, but that you should never allow yourself to think you’ve got no room for improvement.
 This is how we get trapped in self-criticism and doubt.
-We have become hyper-aware of our boundaries and haven't learned the key to taking it to the next level.
+We have become hyper-aware of our boundaries and haven’t learned the key to taking them to the next level.

-Don't give up and change what you do every 5 minutes.
-Stop taking on so many side projects that don't feed into your core business, stop trying to be everything to everyone.
+Don’t give up and change what you do every 5 minutes.
+Stop taking on so many side projects that don’t feed into your core business, and stop trying to be everything to everyone.
 Build a strong core brand and create loyalty and trust by nurturing it and continuing to put it out in the world.

-I've had some ups and downs with my brand this past year.
-There's been a lot of evolution as I bring it more close to center, to the point that I've felt like I've fallen behind.
-(You know how we do) But I had to get really honest with myself and remind that inner critic that I've been doing this thing and I've not let it go.
-It may not look exactly the way it did in the beginning but it's still thriving and growing.
+I’ve had some ups and downs with my brand this past year.
+There’s been a lot of evolution as I bring it close to the center, to the point that I’ve felt like I’ve fallen behind.
+(You know how we do) But I had to get really honest with myself and remind that inner critic that I’ve been doing this thing and I’ve not let it go.
+It may not look exactly the way it did in the beginning but it’s still thriving and growing.